NataliaPlata/Portfolio/README.md

 I currently know quite a few tools to testing and I have necessary technical and analytical skills to become a good software tester.
 I independently have learned the ISTQB syllabus - basic level, I have learned to write test cases, report bugs and how to use the tools listed below.
 I am broadening my knowledge of MySQL and I am participating in uTest Academy now.
-I offer an analytical skils, learn quickly, exceptional attention to details and desire to achieve high level of accuracy.
+I offer an analytical skills, learn quickly, exceptional attention to details and desire to achieve high level of accuracy.
 I am able to organize my own work.
 I consider myself determined to solve problems, also in non-obvious ways.
 Testing challenges me and makes me want to learn more every day.
 I hope we can talk more about this at the interview :)

 On this page I would like to share my experience gained through self-study.